León Krauze

 León Rodrigo Krauze Turrent (Mexico City, January 4, 1975) is a Mexican journalist, author, and news anchor.

 Personal life

-He is the son of Enrique Krauze and is married with children.
+He is the son of Enrique Krauze.
+He is married and father of his children.
 Krauze holds a master's degree from New York University.

 Career

 He began his career as a sports journalist, focusing on football.
 That passion led him to become not only an expert and official chronicler of the Mexico national team but also a highly regarded historian: he has written four books and eighty documentaries on the history of “fútbol” in Mexico.

 Since 1997, Krauze has covered politics in the United States, for both American and Mexican media outlets.
 In 2005 he published “La Casa Dividida,” an account of the first five years of the Bush presidency.
 Krauze has interviewed leading political figures such as Juan Manuel Santos, Nick Clegg, Felipe Calderón, Enrique Peña Nieto, Shimon Peres, and Barack Obama.

 His work has been published in Foreign Affairs, The New Republic, Foreign Policy, Newsweek, Los Angeles Times, El País, and Letras Libres.
 Currently, he is a contributor at The Daily Beast, a weekly columnist for Mexico’s El Universal, and hosts the Gabfest en Español podcast for Slate.
 As of 2016 he has been a professor of journalism at the USC Annenberg School.